yukismd/H2O_Wave_Tutorial/Wave_Tutorial_v0160/scoring_data/README.md

 # Temporary scoring data depo

-Scoring data by 'app.py' are stored.
+Scoring and scored data used in app.py are stored.